LHNCBC/ucum-lhc/README.md

       suggestions are wanted; false indicates they are not, and is the default if the parameter is not specified;
-  * 'molecularWeight' the molecular weight of the substance in question when a conversion is being requested from mass to moles and vice versa.
+  * 'molecularWeight' the molecular weight of the substance in question when a conversion is being requested from mass to moles/equivalents and vice versa.
 It is ignored if neither unit includes a measurement in moles.
 In such cases the mole-based unit must have a single mole unit in the numerator and the mass-based unit must have a single mass unit in the numerator.